Q: Does my student have to tell me that they have a specific learning difficulty (SpLD) or they have another disability?

 Q: What support is available to my students if they have a specific learning difficulty?

-A: The Learning Gateway and our web pages have information on study skills support for students with dyslexia funded through the Disabled Students Allowance (DSA).
+A: Student Services and our web pages have information on study skills support for students with dyslexia funded through the Disabled Students Allowance (DSA).
 Study skills sessions are tailored to suit the student and may include areas like helping students develop strategies to optimise their memory, looking at how to plan and structure written work, improving interactive reading techniques, managing your time well etc. If the student has a SpLD but they are not eligible for DSA, perhaps because they are an international student, please do ask the student to speak to a Disability Advisor so that we can still ensure they have appropriate support.

 Disabled Students Allowance (DSA)